 But it’s not just about saving money.
-It’s also about being good stewards of what we’ve been given and about using what we have wisely, so that we have more to give to others.
+It’s also about being good stewards of what we’ve been given and about using what we have wisely so we have more to give to others.

-Reduce Food Waste: 8 Foods to Never Throw Out
+Food Waste Solution: 8 Foods to Never Throw Out

 1. Sour Milk